Note: see session law sections for effective dates.

 (a) Providers of adult rehabilitative mental health services must comply with the requirements relating to referrals for case management in section 245.467, subdivision 4.

 (b) Adult rehabilitative mental health services are provided for most recipients in the recipient's home and community.
 Services may also be provided at the home of a relative or significant other, job site, psychosocial clubhouse, drop-in center, social setting, classroom, or other places in the community.
-Except for "transition to community services," the place of service does not include a regional treatment center, nursing home, residential treatment facility licensed under Minnesota Rules, parts 9520.0500 to 9520.0670 (Rule 36), or an acute care hospital.
+Except for "transition to community services," the place of service does not include a regional treatment center, nursing home, residential treatment facility licensed under Minnesota Rules, parts 9520.0500 to 9520.0670 (Rule 36), or section 245I.23, or an acute care hospital.

-(c) Adult rehabilitative mental health services may be provided in group settings if appropriate to each participating recipient's needs and treatment plan.
+(c) Adult rehabilitative mental health services may be provided in group settings if appropriate to each participating recipient's needs and individual treatment plan.
 A group is defined as two to ten clients, at least one of whom is a recipient, who is concurrently receiving a service which is identified in this section.
-The service and group must be specified in the recipient's treatment plan.
+The service and group must be specified in the recipient's individual treatment plan.
 No more than two qualified staff may bill Medicaid for services provided to the same group of recipients.
 If two adult rehabilitative mental health workers bill for recipients in the same group session, they must each bill for different recipients.

 The following services are excluded from reimbursement as adult rehabilitative mental health services: